August 29, 2025

 • A willingness to bend the rules

-• A team that knows how to design, build, and activate fast
+• A team that knows how to react.
+Fast.

 Let’s be clear, good guerrilla doesn’t mean mad for the sake of it.
 It means spotting a moment, reading the room, and showing up with intent.
 It’s strategic disruption.

-According to Deloitte’s Global Marketing Trends 2024, 74% of CMOs now prioritise attention capture over traditional reach.
+According to Deloitte’s 2024 Global Marketing Trends, 74% of CMOs now prioritise attention capture over traditional reach.
+And that's exactly where guerrilla thrives.

-That’s where guerrilla thrives.
 It’s cheaper than a major media buy.
 It’s faster to produce.
-And if it hits right, the content lives far beyond the street.
+And if it hits right, the content lives on beyond the street.

 But the difference between a viral sensation and a costly mistake often comes down to knowing which rules to break, and which to respect.